Frogger 2: Swampy's Revenge: Plot

 Swampy, a crocodile whom Frogger jumped on in the past, gets revenge on Frogger by stealing the many baby frog siblings of his girlfriend, Lillie Frog.
 Frogger and Lillie pursue Swampy through various worlds rescuing the baby frogs along the way.
 Swampy travels to space, where he uses a satellite to broadcast a commercial for his own game, Swampy: The Game.
 Frogger follows in a rocket that Lillie manages to activate, and corners Swampy in a space station, where a device transports them back to Earth during Halloween.
 Swampy attempts to create his game in a factory under a haunted house, by using the baby frogs.
 Frogger and Lillie attempt to stop him, but end up trapped in a cage being lowered towards a pit full of magma.
 Swampy's plan goes errant after one of the baby frogs, named Tad, escapes the conveyor belt and starts playing on the controls, in the process freeing Frogger and Lillie, releasing the other baby frogs, and severely damaging the machine, quickly building up into an earthquake.
-After the frogs escape, the factory and mansion explode from the malfunctioning machine, and Swampy is flung off into the distance.
+After the frogs escape, the factory and mansion explode from the malfunctioning machine, and a UFO is shown leaving the wreckage as Swampy wails and the frogs watch from a hill.